-Leah Davidson

-Sherbrooke, QC

-Leah integrated technology, environmental education and games to create an online environmental escape room that captured the attention of over 1200 youth in over 30 schools across Canada and the US.
+Leah Davidson Sherbrooke, QC Leah integrated technology, environmental education and games to create an online environmental escape room that captured the attention of over 1200 youth in over 30 schools across Canada and the US.
 Her goal was to make learning about nature fun, positive and engaging.

+Alana Norie

-Alana Norie Squamish, BC Alana launched an environmental stewardship program at Camp Querencia, BC.
+Squamish, BC Alana launched an environmental stewardship program at Camp Querencia, BC.
 She inspired over 500 youth aged 3-15 to explore, learn and advocate for nature.
 Youth participated in activities such as plant identification games, nature problem solving, and exploring the diverse nature around them.

 Miranda Baksh Brampton, ON Miranda is preparing to execute a virtual field trip that will connect marginalized and BIPOC youth to nearby nature.
 Her field trip will empower youth often excluded from the climate justice movement to engage and advocate for the environment.

-Let's bring the transformative power of nature to a new generation of BIPOC women leaders through professional development that builds community and a sense of belonging.
+Let's bring the transformative power of nature to a new generation of BIPOC women leaders through professional development that builds community and a sense of belonging. -Kareina D'Souza Iman Berry London, ON Through her non-profit Green Ummah, Iman created a Green Curriculum that taught students from grade 9-12 to take the lead on nature conservation and addressing climate change.

--Kareina D'Souza

-Iman Berry

-London, ON

-Through her non-profit Green Ummah, Iman created a Green Curriculum that taught students

-from grade 9-12 to take the lead on nature conservation and addressing climate change.
 Her curriculum promotes sustainable living, connects students to nature and spurs thoughtful dialogue about the environment within Muslim communities.
-Kareina D'Souza Dartmouth, NS Kareina organized a 5-month leadership and management training program, 'Women of youth to take action in their community.
+Kareina D'Souza Dartmouth.
+NS Kareina organized a 5-month leadership and management training program, 'Women of

+Colour Leadership in Nature.'
+It provided an inclusive educative space for 15 young women of colour to connect with nature, build community and develop professionally.
+She helped foster a sense of leadership in women of colour through nature-based workshops and settings.
+Jessica Yu Toronto, ON Jessica is passionate about pollinators and inspiring youth to take action in their community.
 Leading her school district's "Bee the Change" project, she successfully assembled and distributed 65 pollinator garden kits at her school.
 This resulted in the planting of over 325 native pollinator plants around her community.
 Great impact!